 - It is an opportunity to join a community of people committed to learning, self-discovery, and identifying ways to make systemic change via personal growth, professional learning, and shift curriculum and instruction in meaningful ways.

 - Registered participants will receive curated prompts over eight weeks that focus on individual, interpersonal and institutional aspects of CRAE.
 Prompts include articles, videos, and reflection exercises that will help you learn about, reflect on, and develop a CRAE practice and culturally responsive curriculum.

 - Opportunities for journaling and artmaking to chronicle and deepen your learning.

 - Opportunities to assess curriculum through a culturally responsive lens with the CRAE Curriculum Scorecard adapted from NYU’s Metropolitan Center for Research on Equity and the Transformation of Schools.

-- Optional 90 minute Guided Conversation with other Workout participants on Mondays from 4 – 5:30 pm on (weeks 2, 4, 6, and 8).
+- Optional 90 minute Guided Conversation with other Workout participants on Tuesdays from 4 – 5:30 pm on (weeks 2, 4, 6, and 8), with an optional additional ½ hour for “office hours.”
 (See below for more information.)

 - Optional discussion in a Google Classroom will support inquiries and sharing of ideas between individuals as well as curriculum-writing teams.

 - Opportunities for reflection and meaning-making for individuals and school teams who want additional facilitated time to debrief on and unpack the bi-weekly material and/or discuss ways to apply the learning to their district’s curriculum writing.

 - Facilitated meetings via zoom to discuss the content from the week before, apply it to practice, and explore curricular applications through the Curriculum Scorecard and the sharing of promising practices.